WHEN YOU BUY A PROPERTY

 Local tax on real estate (I.B.I.)

 This is a direct tax based on the value of the house.
-It is known as LOCAL RATES, COUNCIL TAX or IBI (and SUMA BILL in the Alicante Area).
-All these names refer to the same thing.
-Each Town Council determines the percentage to be applied to the cadaster value of the property.
-Every year the value of the tax is increased by applying the percentage given by the Government in the Nation Budget act.
-This is also a yearly tax and there is the possibility – strongly recommended – of setting up a direct debit.
+In the UK this is known as LOCAL RATES or COUNCIL TAX.
+In Spain it´s called IBI (and SUMA BILL in the Alicante Area).
+Each Town Council determines the percentage to be applied to the cadastral value of the property.
+Every year, the value of the tax is increased by applying the percentage given by Central Government in Madrid, in line with inflation.
+This is an annual tax and there is the possibility – which we strongly recommend – of setting up a direct debit to your spanish current account.

 Next page: Some tips >>